 Contact our office today for a confidential, free case evaluation with a Las Vegas burn injury attorney.

 While no amount of money can ease the pain or challenges you or your loved one is facing, it can provide a sense of financial security for all those involved.
 A burn injury lawyer will have both the experience and the resources to build the strongest possible case on your behalf.
 Your accident will be thoroughly investigated to discover which parties are liable, collect evidence, and determine the full extent of your losses.

-Your Las Vegas burn injury lawyer will take into account the lifelong effects a burn injury can have on you and your family, then aggressively pursue the maximum amount of compensation that your case is warranted.
+Your Las Vegas burn injury lawyer will take into account the lifelong effects a severe burn injury can have on you and your family, then aggressively pursue the maximum amount of compensation that your case is warranted.

 Burn injury victims have the right to obtain compensation for their losses in the form of damages.
 Damages is the legal term for how much money you may get in a settlement or court award.
 The common types of recoverable damages in a burn injury case include:

 Severe burn injuries can mean a lengthy recovery.
 This type of damages reimburses victims for medical bills, including hospitalizations, surgeries, medications, travel expenses to and from specialized burn care centers if applicable, and other ongoing treatments.
 If you are not able to work while recovering, you are also entitled to compensation for your lost wages.
 In addition, if the burn injury leaves a lasting impact and you cannot earn the same amount of income as before the accident, you may be able to recover damages for diminished earning capacity.